James Cheek

 1743.
 Beaufort Co., NC.
 James CHEEK is named in his father Richard CHEEK's will, dated Sept.
 29, 1743; recorded in Beaufort Co., NC, Apr.
 30, 1745.
 He received 140 acres "all of Land I hold above the mill Creek between the uper fork and the River".
 The will indicates that James was then under the age of 14.
 (Will Bk.
 N, p.144.)

 May 7, 1754.
 Edgecombe Co., NC.
 James CHEEK witnessed a deed from John BURNEY & wife Elizabeth to Thomas SHARP, 150 acres on the north side of the Tar River adjoining Cheek's Mill Creek and the dec'd Richard CHEEK's upper limit line.
 Other wits: Jacob ATKINSON & James HEARN.
-(Edgecombe DB 1, p.49) [Note: Elizabeth wife of John BURNEY was James CHEEK's sister.]
+(Edgecombe DB 1, p.49) [Note: John BURNEY was James CHEEK's brother-in-law.]

 Sept.
 1755.
 Edgecombe Co., NC.
 James CHEEK of Edgecombe Co., NC, to William LITTLE of Surry Co., VA, £40 bond for sale of 300 acres on Cheeks Mill Swamp.
 Wits: Amos ATKINSON, Abraham LITTLE.
 Recorded Feb.
 1756.
 (Halifax Co., NC, DB 4, p.400).